Etta Candy: Silver and Bronze Age

 In one adventure, Etta was kidnapped by Satanists influenced by Klarion the Witch Boy and sent to Hell, where Wonder Woman and Etrigan the demon had to travel to save her, although she remained narcotized and catatonic throughout the ordeal.

 In the years leading up to Crisis on Infinite Earths (1986), writers Dan Mishkin and Mindy Newell took Etta in a different direction.
 She displayed more confidence, and even became Wonder Woman for one evening, battling Cheetah, Angle Man, Captain Wonder and Silver Swan.
-Huckaby, who by then had been convinced for several issues that his girlfriend was the comic book's titular heroine, used Dr. Psycho's machine that could turn his dreams into reality to let the world see Etta as he saw her.
+Huckaby, who by then had been convinced for several issues that his girlfriend was the comic book's titular heroine, used Doctor Psycho's machine that could turn his dreams into reality to let the world see Etta as he saw her.
 After the Amazonian "Wonder Etta" defeated the villains, she and others saw she was his Wonder Woman.